-The present paper illustrates selected results from a vast work about calibration of GPS/IMU systems and quality of DG in photogrammetry.
+The present paper illustrates selected results of a vast work about calibration of GPS/IMU systems and quality of DG in photogrammetry.

 One of the aims of the paper is independent validation of results, meaning usage of CKPs totally unused in previous stages of the workflow and availability of three different blocks flown at as many different heights, for each of the two considered flights.
 Another significant issue is cross validation, as there are two identical but different and independent flights.
-Time stability of calibration will be evaluated also, even if only in the short term.
+Time stability will be evaluated also, even if only in the short term.
 Finally, time recording delays will be investigated.

 Time stability of GPS/IMU calibration was systematically investigated by Michael Cramer (Cramer, 2002).
-He also dealt with camera self-calibration and accuracy of DG; he didn't perform independent checks, as the same 21 points were used as both GCPs and CKPs; concerning the stochastic model, he assigned to each exterior orientation value (measured by the GPS/IMU system), the same variance, taken from literature.
+He also deals with camera self calibration and accuracy of DG; he hasn't performed independent checks, as the same 21 points were used as both GCPs and CKPs; concerning the stochastic model, he has assigned each exterior orientation value the same variance, taken from literature.
 Finally, not having different flight heights, he couldn't investigate the problem of focal length re-estimation.

 The OEEPE (now EuroSDR) test is a well known and widely used term of reference for studies concerning DG in photogrammetry.
-Within its frame, CKPs and GCPs were kept separate, while the same flight was used for calibration and testing, thus preventing studies on calibration stability; there were two different flying heights, allowing focal length reestimation: an additional one, if available, would also have allowed for an independent check of the obtained values.
+Within its frame, CKPs and GCPs were kept separate, while the same flight was used for calibration and testing, thus preventing studies on calibration stability; there were two different flight heights, allowing focal length re-estimation: a third one could also allow for an independent check of the obtained values.

-Attempts at considering a better stochastic model for calibration were performed by (Skaloud and Schaer, 2003) and (Pinto et al., 2004).
-The former tried to model the correlation between successive solutions of KF; the latter took into account variances of the exterior orientation determined by aerial triangulation, but not of those directly coming from KF; they both also tackled the correlation between different states of KF.
+Attempts at considering a better stochastic model were performed by (Skaloud and Schaer, 2003) and (Pinto et alii, 2004).
+The former tried to model the correlation between successive solutions of KF; the latter took into account variances of the exterior orientation determined by aerial triangulation, but not of those directly coming from KF; they also tackled the correlation between different states of KF.